Arinpe/Detolabot/README.md

 # Detolabot

     This is a telegram chat bot which promises to be interactive.
-The name of the bot is Detolabot.The telegram handle is @detola_bot
+The name of the bot is Detolabot.

     [screenshot](../img/Telegrambot.png)

 # Purpose
-    This is a capstone project for the ruby module microverse curriculum .
+    This is a capstone project for the ruby module microverse curriculum which has a telegram handle of @Detola_bot

 Built With
 - Ruby